 The partnership agreement often states how you deal with disputes between you and your partners.
 If you have not made any agreements with your partners on this, you can still do so.
 For example, by asking for advice from an expert, such as an accountant.

 In order to cancel your partnership, you must dissolve it.
 There is no notice period.
 It is wise, however, to lay down the conditions of the dissolution in a contract and to have it signed by all partners.

 Are you forced to end your general partnership because your company is in debt?
 Investigate whether you qualify for .
 For temporary debts, you can first request a postponement ().

 3. Check the financial consequences

-When you end your general partnership, you and your partners draw up a final balance (or have it drawn up).
+When you end your general partnership, you and your partners draw up a (or have it drawn up).
 This is a final overview of the assets of your vof.
 The capital must be settled (vereffening) and divided.

 Also pay attention to the following points: